Amsterdamsche Droogdok Maatschappij: Koninginnedok is acquired

 On 8 January 1878 ADM tendered the construction of its first dry dock.
 It was to be a floating iron dry dock for merchant and navy ships.
 The design was made by engineers of John Elder & Co.
 Shipyard.
-It was to be 400 English feet (122 m) long, and capable of lifting 4,000 tons.
+It was to be capable of lifting 4,000 tons.
 It would consist of two parts that could be used separately.
-The order was given to Union A.G. from Dortmund, Germany.
-It had made the second lowest offer for 622,000 guilders, and delivery on 15 January 1879.
-Union constructed the dry dock on site, for the better part with her own employees brought from Germany.
-After many parts had been built and launched separately, the dry dock was assembled, and opened by King William III on 26 April 1878.
-It was then christened Koninginnedok by Queen Emma.
-On 28 April an attempt to lift the new steamer Prinses Marie failed.
-However, on 6 May Stad Haarlem of 360 feet and 3,319 ton, or 3,330,900 kg was lifted successfully.
+After many parts had been built and launched separately, the dry dock was assembled, and christened Koninginnedok.
+On 6 May Stad Amsterdam of 360 feet and 3,319 ton was lifted successfully.

 The repair shipyard is constructed

 East of the dry dock, architect Van Gendt designed the repair shipyard.
 It consisted of workshops with a total size of 57 m by 20 m, and a separate management building 30 steps away from these.
 The workshops would contain a big and small steam hammer, cutting- and drilling machines, and planers, all steam driven.
 There would also be copper foundry, as well as all other necessities for modern ship repair.
 In fact, this repair shipyard would be a reincarnation of Bosch Reitz Shipyard from Den Helder.
 ADM bought all the inventory of that shipyard, and by laying out the new shipyard according to the same plan, all machines could be re-used without changing the line shafts and belts.
 Actually placing the machines would be done after the dry dock was ready.